 Yet similar to fossil fuels, solar energy has both advantages and disadvantages.

-On the positive side, the reality of solar energy as green and non-polluting energy source is a great advantage for any source of mass-energy that will be produced on a large scale.
+On the positive side, the reality of solar energy as a green and non-polluting energy source is a great advantage for any source of mass-energy that will be produced on a large scale.

 In addition, renewable resources are ideal because they are renewable and not scarce, which can create conflicts, cause price volatility or even lead to war.

-This aspect of solar energy is obvious, but the fact that photovoltaics is a technology – and not a fuel – is not.
+This aspect of solar energy is obvious, but the fact that photovoltaics is a technology, and not a fuel, is not.

 While fuels are material goods and must be produced, processed and transported, solar photovoltaics is a technological innovation that transforms sunlight into energy at a very efficient rate.